ADNRs/Unverified-TLS-MITM-Demo/README.md

 ### Generate self-signed certificate

 Generate a forged self-signed certificate for \*.nycu.edu.tw.
-It is used to establish the TLS connection between the victim and the man-in-the-middle server.
+It is used to establish the TLS connection between the victim and the middle man.
 Since the victim is assumed not to verify the legality of the certificate, using the generated certificate is fine.
 If the attacker has access to the victim machine, a malicious CA certificate can be installed so that all certificates signed by that CA certificate can pass the TLS verification, which allows the attack to be more covert.

 ```bash
 openssl req -new -newkey rsa:4096 -days 30 -nodes -x509 \